openproblems-bio/website/content/NeurIPS_docs/submission/starter_kits.md

 To go from Starter Kit to Submission, you need to edit two files:
 * `script.[py/R]` - A Python or R script containing the method to be evaluated
-* `config.vsh.yaml` - A YAML configuration script that tells Viash how to create a component from the script
+* `config.vsh.yaml` - A YAML configuration script that tells Viash how to create a component from the script and sets runtime configurations

 ### Editing the script